Alternative Christmas Dinner

 Meat should never be served straight from the oven.
 Resting meat is essential, but so many people still fail to do it.
 Whatever alternative Christmas dinner ideas you finally go for, resting the meat is important unless you’re going for a veggie only option!

-Cover your roast loosely in silver foil and clean tea towel, if you like, and leave it.
+Whatever alternative Christmas dinner you go for, cover your roast loosely in silver foil and clean tea towel, if you like, and leave it.
 It will continue to cook with the residual heat (which is why, for beef, you should take it out while it’s still a little pink).
 All the juices will disperse around the meat and you’ll end up with a more succulent, juicy cut that’s easier to carve.

 Don’t worry about it going cold – it shouldn’t be served really hot anyway – and the gravy or sauce will add some heat back to the dish.
-And remember not to dish lunch onto cold plates.

 Pork